winghoko/simpleEvents/docs/3_advanced_features.md

   if (to_resume && now > 10000){

     // resume the schedule with ID 0
-    /* NOTE: .resumeschedule() retain the original "ticks" of the schedule,
+    /* NOTE: .resumeSchedule() retain the original "ticks" of the schedule,
      * while .restartSchedule() resets it.
      */
     mainloop.resumeSchedule(0);